ChrisWorledge/Marie_Curie_Interview_Scenarios/README.md

 [http://mariecurieorguk.azurewebsites.net](http://mariecurieorguk.azurewebsites.net)

 Additional HTML modules necessary for the solution have been pre-built by the front end developer and can be downloaded from the pattern library in the Brand Lab.
-These elements are called 'panels' within the pattern library
+These elements are called 'panels' and are located within the pattern library

 Both the layout page and additional modules are built against the same style sheet version.

 --